nilsmango/project7III/content/artifacts.md

 +++
 title = "Artifacts"
-description = "7III Artifacts is exclusive merchandise with otherworldly powers." date = 2023-10-09
-updated = 2025-12-17
+description = "7III Artifacts is an upcoming project7III merchandise collection.
+Contact us to hear when the independent shop launches." date = 2023-10-09 updated = 2025-12-17
 +++